 Crude oil prices drop

-This series analyzes crude oil and natural gas prices and fundamentals.
-For an in-depth fundamental look at oil and gas and related companies, sectors, and drivers, please refer to our Energy and Power page.
+Below is our crude oil price and fundamental analysis.
+For an in-depth fundamental look at crude oil and related companies, sectors, and drivers, please refer to our Energy and Power page.

-NYMEX-traded WTI (West Texas Intermediate) crude oil futures for July delivery fell by 1.67% and settled at $58.14 per barrel on Monday, June 8, 2015.
-Prices declined due to slowing imports from China—the Asian major.
-Oil tracking ETFs like the United States Oil Fund LP (USO) and the ProShares Ultra DJ-UBS Crude Oil (UCO) also fell in Monday’s trade.
-They declined by 0.95% and 2.15%, respectively, in yesterday’s trade.
+WTI (West Texas Intermediate) crude oil futures for June delivery declined slightly by 0.24% and closed at $59.25 per barrel on May 11, 2015.
+Prices dropped marginally on the speculation that US crude oil production might increase.
+WTI crude oil following ETFs like the United States Oil Fund LP (USO) and the ProShares Ultra DJ-UBS Crude Oil (UCO) reflected the oil price movement.
+They fell by 0.20% and 0.31%, respectively, on Monday.

-WTI oil prices fell for the fifth day in the last ten days.
-Prices fell by 0.48% more on the average down days than on the average up days, during the same period.
-Crude oil was the worst performer across all of the other commodities in Monday’s trade.
-Prices increased by 9.35% YTD (year-to-date)—led by declining US inventories and demand from Asia.
+Oil prices dropped for the fifth day over the last ten days.
+Over the same period, prices decreased by 0.55% more on the average up days than on the average down days, over the last ten trading sessions.
+On Monday, WTI had a mediocre performance with respect to all of the other commodities.
+Prices increased by 10.81% YTD (year-to-date)—led by the improved demand from China and slowing US output.